reuterk/condainer/README.md

 copied between different systems, improving reproducibility and reusability of proven working software environments.

-Technically, Condainer uses the Python basis from `Miniforge` (which is a free alternative similar to Miniconda) and installs the software stack defined by the user via an `environment.yml` into a nested environment.
+Technically, Condainer uses the Python basis from Miniforge (which is a free alternative similar to Miniconda) and installs the software stack defined by the user via an `environment.yml` into an environment.
 Package resolution and installation are extremely fast thanks to the `mamba` package manager (an optimized replacement for `conda`).
 As a second step, Condainer creates a compressed squashfs image file